Gas safety checks

-You should ensure your gas meter gets a gas meter safety inspection at least every two years – this is currently being reviewed and is likely to be extended.
 This is the point at which gas enters your home - our meter safety inspection checks that it’s in good condition and safe to use.
 We also check that the emergency cut off valve is accessible and working properly, in case you need to stop the gas supply in an emergency.

 What happens at a gas meter safety inspection?

 - It’s very quick and easy – you don’t have to do a thing.
 An experienced inspector will examine your meter.

 - They’ll look carefully at the emergency control valve and at all the points where gas enters and leaves.